Iqrasajid-01/Physical-AI-and-Humanoid-Robotics-Book/ai-robotics-book/docs/capstone/25-capstone-design.md

+---
+slug: /capstone/25-capstone-design
+---

-# Chapter 25: Capstone Design - Integrating All Concepts
+# 25: Capstone Design - Integrating All Concepts

 ## Learning Objectives
 - Design a comprehensive robotics system that integrates all concepts learned in previous modules